speudusa/intro-to-programming-csharp-wiki/Lesson-4-(Iteration).md

    1. Input validation
 1. The accumulator pattern.

+## Announcements

+* After this class, the students will have all the skills necessary to complete the assignment.
+* Check with your class Candidate Engagement Manager for any announcements.

+### Part-Time Students
+* Reminder of the due date for the first graded assignment.

+### Full-Time Students
+* Welcome to Day 4!

 ## Large Group Time (Instructor Notes)

-### Announcements

-1. Reminder of the due date for the first graded assignment.
-1. After this class, the students will have all the skills necessary to complete the assignment.

 ### Lesson 4 Topics That Require More Attention